 This module describes the difference between inventory (current assets) and property, plant and equipment (long-term assets).
 It explains how to calculate the cost of inventories and the accounting for inventories held for sale versus inventories held for distribution.
 Presentation and disclosure requirements pertaining to inventories are presented.

-This module clearly explains the difference between exchange and non-exchange revenue transactions, allowing you to understand how to correctly classify such transactions.
+This module clearly explains the difference between exchange and non-exchange revenue transactions.
 The module includes comprehensive coverage of recognition, measurement and disclosure requirements for both exchange and non-exchange transactions.
 It also sets out the principles for the recognition of revenue arising from long-term construction contracts.

 This module is focused on explaining the key accrual accounting concepts within the IPSASB Conceptual Framework.
 Principles-based accrual accounting standards, such as IPSAS, are underpinned by a conceptual framework that provides the broad principles on which the accounting standards are built.

 This level-1 (basic) module on financial statement fundamentals focuses on explaining and illustrating the key standards applied for the presentation of IPSAS-compliant financial statements.
 It therefore includes IPSAS 1 Presentation of Financial Statements, IPSAS 2 Cash Flow Statements, IPSAS 18 Segment Reporting, and IPSAS 14 Events after the Reporting Date.

 This module is explains the recognition criteria and measurement bases for provisions, contingent liabilities, and contingent assets (IPSAS 19).
 The modules explains what information is required to be disclosed in the financial statements to enable users to understand their nature, timing, and amount of provisions, contingent liabilities, and contingent assets.

 This module provides comprehensive coverage of the complex issues facing first-time adopters of accrual based IPSAS.
 Coverage includes the current transitional provisions in IPSAS as well as IPSAS 33.
 The module will provide guidance on setting up the conversion project, with application demonstrated via practical case studies and examples.